Table of Contents

 Contractual jobs and permanent jobs – which is a better option?

 It completely depends on your needs and requirements.
 Both have their pros and cons, and it is up to you to choose what aligns best with your interests.
 The job search process for both types of employment is the same.
 What ensures success is how you approach these roles.
-We recommend presenting your story effectively with an ATS-optimized resume and a well-written cover letter.
+We recommend presenting your story effectively with a best-practice resume and a well-written cover letter.
 Make sure you customize your documents for each application and leverage your strong network.